 Visit NEXT 2021: a dynamic, innovative, end-of-year celebration that gives students, faculty and D.C.’s art community the opportunity to see the latest in contemporary art, creativity and scholarship, presented by the graduating class of 2021.

 This year, for the first time in its history, NEXT will be a hybrid virtual and physical experience, with outdoor installations on GW’s campus that will be on view until May 31, as well as a website where you can see students’ projects—from research papers to series of paintings to radio plays.

 GW ANNOUNCES NEW CORCORAN DIRECTOR

-Lauren Onkey, currently the senior director of NPR Music, will lead the Corcoran School of the Arts and Design.
+Lauren Onkey, formerly the senior director of NPR Music, began her director's role at the Corcoran School of the Arts and Design in July 2021.

 HOW PHOTOGRAPHER NAKEYA BROWN CELEBRATES BLACK HAIR CARE THROUGH HER WORK

 Corcoran alumna, Nayeka Brown (CCAS MFA ’17), featured in 'Vogue Beauty.'

 GW ALL ACCESS: MICHELE CARLSON OF THE CORCORAN